 Melchior – Numbers 24.17 is the Hebrew text – “There shall come a star out of Jacob, and a sceptre shall rise out of Israel, and shall smite the corners of Moab, and destroy all the children of Sheth.”

 Balthasar –Trust you to know that off by heart..
 Boffin.
 You’ve always been top of the class ever since Primary school.

 Melchior – And you were always on top of the class.
 Running across the roof causing trouble mainly..

 Balthasar – I still don’t understand what this whole trip is about anyway.
 “There shall come a star out of Jacob?”
 I mean, who’s Jacob anyway?
 Is it a TV show?
-Does it mean a star like Leona out of X-Factor?
-(Pop star from 2007 UK TV series).
+Does it mean stars like Little Mix off X-Factor? (replace with local or current equivalent).
 She’s a star now.
 Besides, why are we looking for a star?
 It’s so 1st century.
 Why didn’t we get a satnav?

 Melchior – (Looks and shakes head).
 I sometimes wonder how you passed the wise man test at wise man university in wise man town..
 We’ve been on the trail of an astronomical event and you’re talking about pop stars..

 Caspar – It’s on about a Messiah coming for the people of Israel, someone will come out of the house of Jacob – Israel – and change things for the people.
 That’s why we’re excited.
 It’s about stars in the heavens and a new star on earth.
 He may not be a pop star, probably can’t sing like Leona, but it’s going to be massive.